 |MGMT 5600||Organizational Behavior and Administrative Management|

 |MGMT 5621||Managing Human Resources|

 |MGMT 5623||Compensation and Benefits|

 |LOG OM 5300||Statistical Analysis for Management Decisions|

 MGMT 5600, MGMT 5621 and LOG OM 5300 may be waived with appropriate undergraduate course work.
-If a student is able to waive any or all of these three courses, substitute courses (approved by both the Department Chair of Management and the Director of Graduate Studies in Business) will be provided.
+If a student is able to waive any or all of these three courses, substitute courses (approved by both the Department Chair of Global Leadership and Management and the Director of Graduate Studies in Business) will be provided.
 Substitute courses may include MGMT 5611, Advanced Organizational Behavior and Administrative Processes, or a course from outside the School of Business Administration.
 In all cases, 18 hours are needed to complete the Graduate Certificate in Human Resource Management.